Two days after his first career victory in the rain at Hockenheim, Rubens Barrichello is still elated:

 Michael Schumacher cannot say the same, but he does not complain about anything:

-"The tires were fine, even the set up was discreet".
+"The tyres were fine, even the set up was discreet".

 Attacking Hakkinen, however, was never a possibility: